If you're like most Americans, receiving your tax refund is important—maybe even critically important—to your financial

 If you're like many Americans, receiving your tax refund is important—maybe even critically important—to your financial wellbeing.
-Internal Revenue Service (IRS) statistics from October 2020 indicate that the average tax refund issued in June 2020 was $2,759, but any number of mistakes and errors made by the taxpayer can delay it for an extended period of time, perhaps even permanently.
+Internal Revenue Service (IRS) statistics from October 2020 indicate that the average tax refund was roughly $2,476, but any number of taxpayer mistakes can delay that refund for an extended period of time—perhaps even permanently.

-Some mistakes can mean you'll end up owing the IRS money instead.
+Some mistakes can mean you'll end up owing the IRS money.

 Taking your time with your 1040 tax return and knowing what you should look out for when filing it can help you avoid delays and penalties.
 Here are some tips and details to consider as you file your taxes.

-- Consider alternative ways of paying.
-Consider paying your taxes by credit card or by taking a personal loan.
-The overall interest rate is often less than the penalties and interest you'd pay the IRS.
+- Pay your taxes with a credit card or by taking a personal loan.
+The overall interest rate could be less than the penalties and interest you'd pay the IRS.